Henry Mucci: World War II

-Postwar Life
+Postwar life

 Mucci returned home as a national hero in his home town of Bridgeport, Connecticut.
+He remained on active duty until April 30, 1947.

-In 1947, he married Marion Fountain, with whom he had three children.
+On September 2, 1941, he had married Marion Fountain (January 26, 1920 – July 8, 1994) at Saint Augustine by the Sea Catholic Church in Waikiki.
+They had three children.

-He ran for Congress in 1946 but was defeated.
-He became the President of Bridgeport Lincoln Mercury as well as becoming an oil representative in India.
+In 1946, Mucci took leave to run for Congress as a Democrat in Connecticut's 4th district to replace the retiring Clare Boothe Luce, but he was defeated by future governor and ambassador John Davis Lodge.
+After resigning his commission, he became the President of Bridgeport Lincoln Mercury as well as becoming an oil representative in India.

 In November 1974, the portion of Route 25 between Bridgeport and Newtown was named the Col. Henry A. Mucci Highway.

 Colonel Mucci died at age 88 in Melbourne, Florida, on April 20, 1997, as the result of a stroke, being a complication of a fractured hip sustained at age 86, while swimming in rough surf near his home.
+He was interred next to his wife Marian at the West Point Cemetery on May 5, 1997.

 The raid on Cabanatuan was depicted in the 2005 film The Great Raid, which featured actor Benjamin Bratt depicting Mucci, Bratt bearing a remarkable facial resemblance to Mucci.